 - Proof of completion of a clinical fellowship

-Praxis offers test preparation materials, including practice questions, an interactive practice test, and an information bulletin which offers additional details about the exam.
+Praxis offers test preparation materials, including practice questions, an interactive practice test, and an information bulletin which offers additional details about taking the exam.

 The computer-based speech-language pathology test has 132 questions that are to be completed over 150 minutes.
 The questions fall into the following categories: